 Hunter Jr helps Purdue beat No. 18 Iowa 77-68

-The Boilermakers (16-14, 9-10 Big Ten) swept the two games against the Hawkeyes this season.

-Purdue had already handed Iowa its worst loss of the season, a 104-68 defeat on Feb.
-5 on a night when the Boilermakers made a season-high 19 3-pointers and shot 63.1% from the field.
+Purdue had a season-high 19 3-pointers and shot 63.1% from the field in the first game.

 This game was won on the inside, with Purdue scoring 30 points in the paint.
 The Boilermakers also had an 47-33 edge in rebounding, including 21 offensive rebounds.